KavinTheG/ESP32Controller/README.md

 ### Usage
 In order to have communication between the app and the ESP32, ensure the phone is connected to the same network as the ESP32.
+Pull from branch "**feature/httpLibraryUsage_FastAndroidNetworking**" in order to use Wifi communication

+### Future Updates
+Another branch will be included for bluetooth communication.

 ## Citation